aws-greengrass/aws-greengrass-lite/docs/spec/libraries/ggconfiglib.md

      requested component is not found.
    - [ggconfiglib-3.4] The library will return GGL_ERR_OK when the existing value is updated.
-4. [ggconfiglib-6] The library can call callbacks when key values change.
+4. [ggconfiglib-4] The library can call callbacks when key values change.
-   - [ggconfiglib-6.1] The library will return GGL_ERR_FAILURE if the requested subscription key is not found.
+   - [ggconfiglib-4.1] The library will return GGL_ERR_FAILURE if the requested subscription key is not found.
-   - [ggconfiglib-6.2] The library will return GGL_ERR_FAILURE when the
+   - [ggconfiglib-4.2] The library will return GGL_ERR_FAILURE when the
      requested keypath is invalid.
-   - [ggconfiglib-6.3] The library will return GGL_ERR_FAILURE when the
+   - [ggconfiglib-4.3] The library will return GGL_ERR_FAILURE when the
      requested component is not found.
-   - [ggconfiglib-6.4] The library will return GGL_ERR_OK when the subscription callback is installed.
+   - [ggconfiglib-4.4] The library will return GGL_ERR_OK when the subscription callback is installed.
-   - [ggconfiglib-6.5] The library will accept a NULL callback reference to disable notifications.
+   - [ggconfiglib-4.5] The library will accept a NULL callback reference to disable notifications.
+5. [ggconfiglib-5] valid key rules
+   - [ggconfiglib-5.1] A key is either a leaf or a branch.
+Leaf's contain data while branches are links between branches or to leaves.
+   - [ggconfiglib-5.2] A key is named as

 ## Library API
 The API follows CRU.
 Create, Read, Update.
 Note the DELETE is NOT supported in this version.